Friends, family memorialize efforts of late ISU civil engineering faculty member

 Over the course of his career, Jim would work with the Iowa Department of Transportation, the United States Army and Reith-Riley Construction Company in Indiana.
 He returned to Ames in 1985 to spend the final years of his career at Iowa State, retiring from ISU in 2008.

-“When Jim returned to the University to join the faculty, he had a unique opportunity to share his professional experience in roles of teacher, researcher, adviser and engineering extension,” wrote Ed Kannel, professor emeritus of ISU CCEE and a colleague of Cable.
+“When Jim returned to the University to join the faculty, he had a unique opportunity to share his professional experience in roles of teacher, researcher, advisor and engineering extension,” wrote Ed Kannel, professor emeritus of ISU CCEE and a colleague of Cable.
 “The many years of engineering and planning experience that he brought to the classroom was a highlight for students he taught in senior design classes.”

 Follow ISU CCEE on Facebook, Twitter and LinkedIn (search “Iowa State University Civil, Construction and Environmental Engineering” and “ISUConE”).
 NEW: now follow @isuccee on Snapchat and Instagram for the latest updates.
 Find our website at www.ccee.iastate.edu.